 As we age, our immune response capability becomes reduced, which in turn contributes to more infections and more cancer.
 As life expectancy in developed countries has increased, so too has the incidence of age-related conditions.

 There appears to be a connection between nutrition and immunity in the elderly.
 A form of malnutrition that is surprisingly common even in affluent countries is known as "micronutrient malnutrition."
-Micronutrient malnutrition, in which a person is deficient in some essential vitamins and trace minerals that are obtained from or supplemented by diet, can be common in the elderly.
+Micronutrient malnutrition, in which a person is deficient in some essential vitamins and trace minerals that are obtained from or supplemented by diet, can happen in the elderly.
 Older people tend to eat less and often have less variety in their diets.
 One important question is whether dietary supplements may help older people maintain a healthier immune system.
-Older people should discuss this question with a physician who is well versed in geriatric nutrition, because while some dietary supplementation may be beneficial for older people, even small changes can have serious repercussions in this age group.
+Older people should discuss this question with their doctor.

 Diet and your immune system

 Like any fighting force, the immune system army marches on its stomach.
 Healthy immune system warriors need good, regular nourishment.
 Scientists have long recognized that people who live in poverty and are malnourished are more vulnerable to infectious diseases.
 Whether the increased rate of disease is caused by malnutrition's effect on the immune system, however, is not certain.
-There are still relatively few studies of the effects of nutrition on the immune system of humans, and even fewer studies that tie the effects of nutrition directly to the development (versus the treatment) of diseases.
+There are still relatively few studies of the effects of nutrition on the immune system of humans.

 There is some evidence that various micronutrient deficiencies — for example, deficiencies of zinc, selenium, iron, copper, folic acid, and vitamins A, B6, C, and E — alter immune responses in animals, as measured in the test tube.
 However, the impact of these immune system changes on the health of animals is less clear, and the effect of similar deficiencies on the human immune response has yet to be assessed.